-Readers of my AOPA Flight Training magazine column often ask, “What model is the Flying Carpet?”
+Readers of my late AOPA Flight Training magazine column often asked, “What model is the Flying Carpet?”
 I’ll admit to keeping the FC’s identity a bit of a mystery, except when the make and model bear directly on the story in which cases I do occasionally reveal them.
 The Flying Carpet is a Cessna 182.
 Although I am proud of her and she’s the perfect airplane for us, there are several reasons why I don’t mention it more often.

 First and foremost, I like to think that flying adventure is largely independent of what model aircraft we operate.
 In conceiving the column I wanted to avoid all those longstanding pilot biases about low-wing vs. high-wing, tail-draggers vs. tricycle gear, homebuilts vs. production planes, flying low-and-slow vs. soaring through clouds, piloting single-engine planes vs. twins, etc. The fact is that most Flying Carpet adventures could be flown in most airplanes and I don’t want readers dismissing a column’s relevance because it was flown in something other than their preferred model.
 This way they are free to imagine that it was (or could be) flown in their favorite airplane.